Submit CE Proposal

 - Audio visual equipment requirements (Also indicate if you will require attendees to bring their laptop to the course.
 This requires installation of additional power outlets in the room.)

 Please review the Course Proposal Guide before beginning the online submission process.

-For course abstract, outline, learning objectives, and presenter(s) background, it is recommended that this information be cut and pasted into the online submission form.
+We recommend you cut and paste course abstract, outline, learning objectives, and presenter(s) background into the online submission form.